Thalidomide: History

 In the UK, the British pharmaceutical company The Distillers Company (Biochemicals) Ltd, a subsidiary of Distillers Co.
-Ltd (now part of Diageo plc), marketed thalidomide throughout the UK, Australia and New Zealand, under the brand name Distaval, as a remedy for morning sickness.
+Ltd (now part of Diageo plc), marketed thalidomide throughout the UK, Australia, and New Zealand, under the brand name Distaval, as a remedy for morning sickness.
 Their advertisement claimed that "Distaval can be given with complete safety to pregnant women and nursing mothers without adverse effect on mother or child ...
 Outstandingly safe Distaval has been prescribed for nearly three years in this country."
 Globally, more pharmaceutical companies started to produce and market the drug under license from Chemie Grünenthal.
-By the mid-1950s, 14 pharmaceutical companies were marketing thalidomide in 46 countries under at least 37 different trade names.
+Thalidomide was available in 46 countries under many different brand names.

-In the US, representatives from Chemie Grünenthal approached Smith, Kline & French (SKF), now GlaxoSmithKline (GSK), with a request to market and distribute the drug in North America.
+In the US, representatives from Chemie Grünenthal approached Smith, Kline & French (SKF), now GlaxoSmithKline, with a request to market and distribute the drug in North America.
 A memorandum, rediscovered in 2010 in the archives of the FDA, shows that in 1956–57, as part of its in-licensing approach, Smith, Kline and French conducted animal tests and ran a clinical trial of the drug in the US involving 875 people, including pregnant women.
 In 1956, researchers involved in clinical trials at SKF noted that, even when used in very high doses, thalidomide could not induce sleep in mice.
-When administered at doses 50 to 650 times larger than that claimed by Chemie Grünenthal to be "sleep inducing", the researchers could still not achieve the hypnotic effect in animals that it had on humans.
+When administered at doses 50 to 650 times larger than that claimed by Chemie Grünenthal to be "sleep-inducing", the researchers could still not achieve the hypnotic effect in animals that it had on humans.
 After completion of the trial, and based on reasons kept hidden for decades, SKF declined to commercialize the drug.
-In 1958, Chemie Grünenthal reached an agreement with William S Merrell Company in Cincinnati, Ohio (later Richardson-Merrell, now part of Sanofi), to market and distribute thalidomide throughout the US.
+In 1958, Chemie Grünenthal reached an agreement with the William S. Merrell Company in Cincinnati, Ohio (later Richardson-Merrell, now part of Sanofi), to market and distribute thalidomide throughout the US.

 The US FDA refused to approve thalidomide for marketing and distribution.
 However, the drug was distributed in large quantities for testing purposes, after the American distributor and manufacturer Richardson-Merrell had applied for its approval in September 1960.
 The official in charge of the FDA review, Frances Oldham Kelsey, did not rely on information from the company, which did not include any test results.
 Richardson-Merrell was called on to perform tests and report the results.
-The company demanded approval six times, and was refused each time.
-Nevertheless, a total of 17 children with thalidomide-induced malformations were born in the US.
-Oldham Kelsey was given a Presidential award for distinguished service from the federal government for not allowing thalidomide to be approved for sale in the U.S.
+The company demanded approval six times and was refused each time.
+The distribution for "testing" resulted in 17 children born in the US with thalidomide-induced malformations.
+Oldham Kelsey was awarded the President's Award for Distinguished Federal Civilian Service by President Kennedy in 1962 for not allowing thalidomide to be approved for sale in the US.
+She was also inducted into the National Women's Hall of Fame in 2000.